iw131/Scratch-Commenter-Plus/README.md

 **Usage**

 Paste the comment ID of the comment you would like to reply to, leave blank if you dont want to reply.
 Paste the user ID of the user you want to mention in your comment in the commentee ID field, leave blank if you don't want to mention anyone.

-to show your support the script will follow iw131 on scratch.